peterhuene/azure-functions-rs/README.md

 ### Disclaimer

-Although the maintainer of this repository is a Microsoft employee, this project is not an official Microsoft product and is not an endorsement of any future product offering from Microsoft.
+Although the maintainer of this project is a Microsoft employee, this project is not an officially recognized Microsoft product and is not an endorsement of any future product offering from Microsoft.

 _Microsoft and Azure are registered trademarks of Microsoft Corporation._